|Acrolinx Server||5.1, 5.2, 5.3, 5.4|

 Confirm that the word is part of your company terminology.
 It will be added to your terminology database so that you can manage the term settings and translations.

-Confirm that the word is spelled properly.
-It will be added your company dictionary so that Acrolinx stops reporting it as a spelling issue.
+Confirm that this word is spelled correctly.
+It'll be added as a permanent spelling exception so that Acrolinx stops reporting it as a spelling issue.

 Mark as a spelling issue